Changissnz/why_western_minimalism/README.md

 haywire out of engineered complication.

 Some confuse minimalism with liberal (outward, loosely structured, roaming) or conservatory (inward,tight-knit,immobile) ideology.
-Minimalism is a way of life, first and foremost, and although it does not transcend petty commonists and political vitriol.
+Minimalism is a way of life, first and foremost.
+Although it does not transcend petty commonists and political vitriol, thinking about this -ism as an independent -ism allows for something not stained by the drive.